Top Gear challenges: Cheap, rare cars in Borneo

-Paddy and Freddie are tasked to find cheap and rare cars and report to Borneo.
-Paddy: 1979 Matra Bagheera (£6,000), Freddie: 1981 Austin Allegro estate (£3,500); Paddy's car was used as press car, featured in the original brochure, and one of four remaining in the UK.
+McGuinness and Flintoff were tasked to find cheap and rare cars and report to Borneo.
+McGuinness: 1979 Matra Bagheera (£6,000), Flintoff: 1981 Austin Allegro estate (£3,500); McGuinness' car was used as press car, featured in the original brochure, and one of four remaining in the UK.
 They were tasked to go from the local airfield to Brunei "until they can drive no more".

-Along the way, the presenters have to navigate jungle terrain, which damaged Paddy's Matra.
+Along the way, the presenters had to navigate jungle terrain, which damaged McGuinness' Matra.
 By nightfall, their trip was temporarily halted by British Army's Royal Gurkha Rifles' 2nd Battalion, who provided necessary assistance to navigate the jungle.
-At the destination they presented their cars before the Sultan of Brunei.
+At the destination, they presented their cars before the Sultan of Brunei.

-During the night, Freddie modified the Austin to better cope with the jungle.
-For the second leg, Paddy parted ways with Freddie and followed a logging track that led his party to a nearby river.
+During the night, Flintoff modified the Austin to better cope with the jungle.
+For the second leg, McGuinness parted ways with Flintoff and followed a logging track that led his party to a nearby river.
 They crossed using makeshift rafts.
-Freddie's party cleared the jungle and found smooth tarmac.
+Flintoff's party cleared the jungle and found smooth tarmac.

-The final leg of the trip is a 40-mile race to Bandar Seri Begawan.
-While Freddie made good progress on the road, Paddy's river approach put him closer to the finish line, despite having to navigate gravel tracks.
-While on the highway, Freddie's Austin overheated, giving Paddy an advantage.
-Despite the setback, Freddie arrive first; however, they were denied entry to the palace.
+The final leg of the trip was a 40-mile race to Bandar Seri Begawan.
+While Flintoff made good progress on the road, McGuinness' river approach put him closer to the finish line, despite having to navigate gravel tracks.
+While on the highway, Flintoff's Austin overheated, giving McGuiness an advantage.
+Despite the setback, Flintoff arrived first, but they were denied entry to the palace.
 Back at the studio, the cars were presented with rainbow colours, in solidarity with the LGBT community, responding to Brunei's recent anti-LGBT laws.
-Winner: Freddie (after final deliberation by Chris).
+The winner was Flintoff (after final deliberation by Harris).